Deploy

 Deploy to Galaxy

 Learn how to deploy on Galaxy by setting up Push to Deploy.
 The easiest and fastest way of deploying your Meteor app.
-Sign up for Meteor Cloud You need a Meteor Cloud account in order to deploy your apps.
+Sign up for Meteor Accounts You need a Meteor account in order to deploy your apps.
 If you don't have one yet, you can sign up here.
-Deploy a new app Start by going to your Meteor Cloud account.
-Then go to Apps Deploy new app.
-Once there, you'll see this configuration page: (https://stoPopularDeployment configurations
+Deploy a new app Start by going to your Meteor account on Galaxy.
+Then click on "Create New" "Deploy App" on the top right corner. (https://storage.crisp.PopularDeployment configurations

 Overview Learn how to configure an application on Galaxy.
 Configure your domain name The first thing you should do is verify that the deployment was successful.
 Check to see if the application is accessible by navigating to its URL.
 Then check the application logs in Galaxy at galaxy.meteor.com/app/<appname>/logs to see if there are any errors that are affecting the deployment.
 Once your application is successfully deployed, head on over to your Galaxy dashboard (http://galaxy.mePopularDeploy with command-line

 Overview Learn how to deploy an application to Galaxy with an alternative way.
 Galaxy makes it simple to deploy, scale, and monitor your Meteor application.
 This guide provides step-by-step instructions for deploying your application using Meteor command-line.
 Deploy a new app You can use the Meteor CLI tool to deploy applications to Galaxy.
 Make sure that you are signed in to an authorized Meteor Developer Account that has permission to deploy to Galaxy.
-Use the CLI command meteorSome readersMongoDB configurations
+Use the CLI command meteorSome readersRegions

 Overview Learn how to configure your MongoDB provider for Galaxy Although Galaxy provides a free MongoDB service, it is not suitable for production usage.
 We recommend using the Galaxy Database service, which can be accessed by visiting Galaxy and navigating to the Databases section to make a request.
 To configure MongoDB for your Meteor application, see the detailed steps in the Deployment guide.
-For optimum perforFew readersRegions
+For optimum perforFew readersMigrate your app to Galaxy

 Overview Learn how to migrate your app to Galaxy.
 Welcome to Galaxy, the best place to host your Meteor app!
 When migrating your app you'll want to deploy a new instance of your app to Galaxy, ensure it works, and then switch over DNS from your prior hosting provider to Galaxy.
 This way you'll minimize any disruption to your users during your app migration.
 Deploy on Galaxy Learn how to deploy on Galaxy by following our main deployment guide.
 This is the eFew readers